joshburgess/redux-most/README.md

 Learning it is definitely a good idea.
 However, most is significantly smaller, less complicated, and faster than RxJS 5.
 I prefer its more minimal API and focus on performance for my own JS projects using reactive streams.

+### Why integrate most/RxJS with redux instead of recreating it with streams?

+It's true that it's quite easy to implement the core ideas of Redux with observables using the `scan` operator.
+(See my [inferno-most-counter-demo](https://github.com/joshburgess/inferno-most-counter-demo) for an example.)
+However, the Redux DevTools provide what is arguably the nicest developer tooling experience currently available in the JavaScript ecosystem.
+Therefore, it is huge to be able to maintain it as an asset while still reaping the benefits of reactive programming with streams.
+Purists, those who are very experienced with working observables, and those working on smaller apps may not care as much about taking advantage of that tooling as using an elegant streams- only based solution, and that's fine.
+The important thing is having a choice.

 ### Why `redux-most` or `redux-observable` over `redux-saga`?